+With factors like nepotism and corruption remaining a constant in Pakistan, finding a job can be a difficult process.
+Much of working in Pakistan rely on social connections and who one knows, rather than experience, talent or qualifications.
 Expats will be pleased to know that salaries will provide a good standard of living, as the cost of living in Pakistan is low.
 Currently, the economy of Pakistan is going through economic liberalisation, which includes the privatisation of many of the government sectors, in order to attract foreign investors.

 Job market in Pakistan

-The economy of Pakistan is semi-industrialised, with the Indus River at a forefront for growth.
-Other urban areas include Karachi and Punjab.
-The main industries in Pakistan are construction, electricity, textile manufacturing and technology.
-Networking and word-of-mouth references form the basis of the employment procedure in Pakistan.
+For those who haven't secured a job offer prior to relocation, it is important to note that networking and word-of-mouth references form the basis of the employment procedure in Pakistan.
 Expats who have some proficiency in Urdu will find it to be an advantage, despite the fact that the language of business is commonly English.